 What Roosevelt Said: “My friends, I want to talk for a few minutes with the people of the United States about banking…confidence and courage are the essentials of success in carrying out our plan.
 You people must have faith.
 You must not be stampeded by rumors or guesses.
 Let us unite in banishing fear.
 We have provided the machinery to restore our financial system, and it is up to you to support and make it work.
 It is your problem, my friends.
 Your problem no less than it is mine.
 Together, we cannot fail.”

 Why It Was Important: Beginning with the simple phrase, “My friends,” the stage was set for the personalization of the presidency that continued throughout FDR’s administration.
-Roosevelt received an outpouring of support from the public, and used the power of media to connect with his constituents.
+Roosevelt received an outpouring of support from the public and used the power of media to connect with his constituents.
 Recognizing publicity as essential to policymaking, he crafted a very intricate public relations plan for all of his New Deal legislation.
-Media allowed him to present a very carefully crafted message that was unfiltered and unchallenged by the press.
+The media allowed him to present a very carefully crafted message that was unfiltered and unchallenged by the press.
 Many newspapers were critical of his New Deal programs, so turning to radio and motion pictures allowed him to present his version of a particular policy directly to the people.
 Today, we see parallels in the use of Twitter to bypass opponents and critics of the administration to appeal directly to the American people.
 And that all started with FDR and his first fireside chat.

 — Kathryn Cramer Brownell, Assistant Professor of History, Purdue University

 What Eisenhower Said: “I feel impelled to speak today in a language that, in a sense, is new.
-One which I, who have spent so much of my life in the military profession, would have preferred never to use: That new language is the language is the language of atomic warfare…Against the dark background of the atomic bomb, the United States does not wish merely to present strength, but also the desire and the hope for peace.
+One which I, who have spent so much of my life in the military profession, would have preferred never to use: That new language is the language of atomic warfare…Against the dark background of the atomic bomb, the United States does not wish merely to present strength, but also the desire and the hope for peace.
 To the makers of these fateful decisions, the United States pledges before you, and therefore before the world, its determination to help solve the fearful atomic dilemma.
 To devote its entire heart and mind to find the way by which the miraculous inventiveness of man shall not be dedicated to his death, but consecrated to his life.”

-Why It Was Important: Eisenhower believed in the political power of nuclear weapons, but in this speech he talks about their dangers.
-He speaks about the importance of preventing the spread of nuclear weapons, and proposes that the U.S. and Soviet Union cooperate to reduce their nuclear stockpiles.
+Why It Was Important: Eisenhower believed in the political power of nuclear weapons, but in this speech, he talks about their dangers.
+He speaks about the importance of preventing the spread of nuclear weapons and proposes that the U.S. and Soviet Union cooperate to reduce their nuclear stockpiles.
 Keep in mind that there were just 1,300 nuclear weapons in the world in 1953 compared with more than seven times that number today.
 But Eisenhower is also a realist.
 He understands the importance of nuclear deterrence and he reminds his audience that his proposal comes from a position of American strength, not weakness.

 — Todd Sechser, Professor of Politics, University of Virginia and Senior Fellow, Miller Center